-Silicone adhesives offer flexibility and high heat resistance, making them suitable for a wide range of applications in the electrical, electronic, automotive, life science, and construction industries.
+Silicone adhesives offer flexibility and high heat resistance, making them suitable for a wide range of applications and industries in the electrical, electronic, automotive, life science, and construction industries.

 Silicone Rubber Used as an Adhesive

 An adhesive is a substance that is applied to the surfaces of materials to bind them together and resist separation.
 Adhesives are typically organized by the method of the adhesion, divided into reactive or non-reactive adhesives, and have natural or synthetic origins.
 A polymer adhesive is a synthetic bonding substance made from different polymers (reactive or non-reactive) and is considered stronger, more flexible, and has a higher impact resistance than other forms of adhesives.
 They are used in automotive, aerospace, aviation, construction, electronics, and electrical industries.
 Due to the infinite possibilities of polymer types, fillers, and additives, an adhesive can be created according to specific needs of the application with great precision.
 To design a good adhesive connection, some factors must be taken into account: the adhesive properties and the material information.
 In the first, cure speed, environmental resistance, thermal resistance, and suitability for automation are important.
 In relation to the material information, the focus is on the properties of the material that will be bonded and its surface treatments.
 Some materials are inherently difficult to bond and may require surface roughening and primers to promote adhesion.
 These are among the most common processes used to improve the adhesion.

 Silicone adhesives are supplied as either a one-part or two-part system.
 A one-part system cures through moisture in the air or is heated using UV or EB radiation.
 The second, a two-part system requires the addition of a curing agent and the mixing of the two components.